Selena8877/Dam-Integration/README.md

+## Dam Integration - Computational 2

-How to run the code in VSCO:
+#How to run the code in VSCO:
 Open terminal and git clone  https://github.com/Selena8877/Dam-Integration.git In the terminal write - pip install pandas numpy matplotlib scipy
 - python dam_analysiscom.py